dotnet-websharper/core/CONTRIBUTING.md

         </configuration>
         ```

-    * Update the NuGet packages either from Visual Studio's GUI, or with the command line:
+    * Update the NuGet packages either from Visual Studio's GUI (a restart may be required), or with the command line:

         ```sh
         dotnet add WebSharper